 In deciding which award to seek, students should consider not only their year of study, but also their familiarity and experience with the discipline and the research methods or creative practices entailed in the project.

-The funding provided through both awards may be used for expenses including, but not limited to: purchase of supplies and software; up to 50% of travel costs directly related to data collection; and translation or interpretation fees in connection with fieldwork and interviews.
+The funding provided through both awards may be used for expenses including, but not limited to: purchase of supplies and software; living expenses; up to 50% of travel costs directly related to data collection; and translation or interpretation fees in connection with fieldwork and interviews.

 These awards do not fund conference travel.
 Undergraduates seeking funding to present completed research at professional meetings should instead apply to the Conference Travel Fund.

 These awards do not fund stipends or wages for undergraduate researchers.
 All awards are deposited into the accounts of faculty mentors.

 The application consists of seven components: an online application, PDFs of a narrative proposal (see elements below), an annotated bibliography, a line-item budget, résumé(s), transcript(s), and a statement of support from the project’s faculty mentor.
 Each of these components is described in detail below and will be complete separately.
 Students should use our online application to submit their proposals and budgets and to solicit the letter of support from their mentor.
 The elements of the application are: